roypat/firecracker/docs/rootfs-and-kernel-setup.md

 ### Use the provided recipe

-The disk images used in our CI to test Firecracker's features are obtained by using the recipe:
+The disk images used in our CI to test Firecracker's features are obtained by using the recipe (in a Ubuntu 22.04 host):

 ```bash
 ./resources/rebuild.sh
 ```

-The resulting images TBD

 The images resulting using this method are minimized Ubuntu 22.04.
 Feel free to adjust the script(s) to suit your use case.